PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 `-i` or `-s` or `-InputFile`
 * Input file or input directory
-* Supports .pbf, .mzML, and several vendor formats (see documentation)
+* Supports .raw, .mzML, and several vendor formats (see documentation)

 `-o` or `-OutputDirectory`
 * Output directory.